Fundamental Analysis Guides

 What Caused the 1973 Oil Shock?

-In addition to the OPEC decision, other factors contributed to the Oil Shock.
+Other factors contributed to the oil shock, in addition to the OPEC decision.
 These included increased global demand for oil due to economic growth in the 1970s, production disruptions caused by unrest in Middle Eastern countries, and an embargo imposed by Arab nations on oil exports.

 You want to be a successful stock investor but don’t know where to start.